kranthiB/Native_Support---Java_vs_Golang/README.md

 # Native-Support---Java-Vs-Golang
-Comparing Java vs Golang in context of native support by taking IPC through POSIX message queue as an usecase
+Comparing Java vs Golang in context of native support by taking IPC(Inter Process Communication) through POSIX message queue as an usecase